AmeenKhawaja/SyncMeet/README.md

 ## Getting Started

 To get a local copy up and running, follow these steps.
-If you prefer not to run a local copy, go to #downloads.
+If you prefer not to run a local copy, go to #download.

 ### Prerequisites